hainm/amber_rosetta_methods/pdz/README.md

 XMIN method is used with max cycles of 1000.
 Minimization will be stopped if the root-mean-square of the Cartesian elements of the gradients is less than 0.01 kcal/mol.

-- The ddG values were calculated by MMPB(GB)SA program.
+- The ddG values were calculated using by MM-GBSA method with MMPBSA.py program.

 All minimization and energy evaluations were performed with the development version of [AmberTools16]( http://ambermd.org/AmberTools16-get.html)